David Coburn (politician): Political career

 Coburn contested the South-east London constituency of Old Bexley and Sidcup in 2010, and finished in fifth place with 1,532 votes.
 He also stood in Bexley and Bromley at the 2012 London Assembly election, finishing in fourth place.
 Coburn ran and was successful in the 2014 European Parliament election to become a Member of the European Parliament for the Scotland constituency, as a member of UKIP Scotland.

 At the end of 2013, UKIP Scotland was dissolved after infighting tore the regional party apart; the party's administrative body was dissolved, Mike Scott-Hayward (the chairman and chief fundraiser) quit, and UKIP leader Nigel Farage fired Lord Christopher Monckton via email.
 The main party as a whole, and UKIP Scotland focused on supporting the candidates for the upcoming European elections.
 After Coburn won the seat, he was appointed leader of UKIP Scotland.

 According to SNP candidate Tasmina Ahmed-Sheikh, Coburn repeatedly muddled her name at hustings during the European election campaign, when she was standing against him, referring to her as "Pashmina, Jasmine and Tamzin before eventually settling on a combination of 'love', 'dear' and 'honey'."
 UKIP's Scottish chairman Arthur (Misty) Thackeray responded by saying "How humourless and thin-skinned are these people trying to make faux outrage stories about a slip of the tongue over a name? ...
 It wasn't mispronounced throughout the entire Euro campaign.
 It was mispronounced once; if memory serves me correctly, David called her Jasmina."

+In 2014 after his MEP election, Coburn stated his priorities were decriminalising drugs, opposing same-sex marriage, restricting immigration, bringing public awareness to bad EU policies, and withdrawing the UK from the EU.
+He affirmed his desire for Scotland to stay within the United Kingdom.

 In 2015, Coburn compared Scottish government minister Humza Yousaf to the convicted terrorist Abu Hamza, later apologising and calling it a "joke".
 The then UKIP leader Nigel Farage called it a "joke in bad taste" and the then President of the European Parliament, Martin Schulz, stated that whereas the remarks were "not worthy of any elected member", he could not act on remarks made outside parliament.
 Parliamentary candidate Tim Wilson quit the party in response, saying he had been "systematically gagged by the party whip and forbidden to speak about Islam favourably".

 In April 2015, a Wikipedia account operated by Coburn's office was blocked indefinitely for edit warring over Coburn's Wikipedia article.
 Coburn claimed he had directed one of his staff to make the changes in order to clear the page of "garbage" and "nonsense"; some news outlets attribute those edits to Coburn himself.